 Introduction & Table of Contents

-This Team Handbook contains information that teams need to compete at the 2025 RoboBoat Competition.
-It includes task descriptions, rules, requirements, and other guidance and specifications.
+This Team Handbook contains information that teams need to compete at the 2026 RoboBoat Competition.
+It includes task descriptions, rules and requirements, and other guidance and specifications.
 Teams are encouraged to read this document for a thorough understanding of what is necessary to compete effectively.

 What is RoboBoat?